The Root Problem: Knowledge Layer, Not Model

-This playbook walks through a 5-step framework for building an AI knowledge layer that turns scattered PDFs, wikis, tickets, and tribal knowledge into source-backed, governed, trustworthy answers...not just plausible text.
+This playbook outlines a 5-step framework for building an AI knowledge layer that transforms scattered PDFs, wikis, tickets, and tribal knowledge into source-backed, governed, trustworthy answers rather than plausible text.

 What is an AI Knowledge Layer?

-The AI knowledge layer is the connective tissue between your raw content (manuals, policies, SOPs, tickets, logs, KB articles, etc.) and the AI experiences that sit on top of it (virtual experts, agent assist copilots, internal search, automation).
+The AI knowledge layer serves as connective tissue between raw content (manuals, policies, SOPs, tickets, logs, KB articles) and AI experiences built atop it (virtual experts, agent assist copilots, internal search, automation).

-Instead of pointing an LLM directly at “a pile of docs,” the knowledge layer:
+Instead of directing an LLM at "a pile of docs," the knowledge layer:

 - Connects your data sources